Mojolicious::Guides::FAQ - Frequently Asked Questions

 The short answer is "it doesn't", because we interpret the term "web framework" much more literally than others.
 With the emergence of the real-time web and new technologies such as WebSockets, we are facing new challenges that go way beyond what commonly used modules like LWP were designed for.
 Because of this, Mojolicious contains a whole new HTTP client/server stack called Mojo, which was heavily inspired by the original LWPng effort and carefully designed with these new requirements in mind.
 So while some of the higher abstraction layers might look similar to other web frameworks, it is more of a web toolkit and can even be used as the foundation for more advanced web frameworks.

 We are optimizing Mojolicious for user-friendliness and development speed, without compromises.
 While there are no rules in Mojolicious::Guides::Contributing that forbid dependencies, we do currently discourage adding non-optional ones in favor of a faster and more painless installation process.
-And we do in fact already use several optional CPAN modules such as Cpanel::JSON::XS, EV, IO::Socket::Socks, IO::Socket::SSL, Net::DNS::Native, Plack and Role::Tiny to provide advanced functionality if possible.
+And we do in fact already use several optional CPAN modules such as Cpanel::JSON::XS, CryptX, EV, IO::Socket::Socks, IO::Socket::SSL, Net::DNS::Native, Plack and Role::Tiny to provide advanced functionality if possible.

 Because we can make them rounder.
 Components specifically designed for user-friendliness and development speed are not easy to come by.
 We are strong believers of the Perl mantra "There is more than one way to do it", and our quest is to develop the best possible solutions for these two criteria.